johnny-la/survivor/README.md

 ### Combat
 Free the Bob features simple turn-based combat, wherein the player can choose to either <b>jump</b>, <b>melee</b>, or <b>fire</b>.
-Watch out, however - you have to craft either an axe or a rifle and bullets first before you can use the <b>melee</b> or<b>fire</b> buttons.
+Watch out, however - you have to craft either an axe or a rifle and bullets before you can use the <b>melee</b> or <b>fire</b> buttons.

-If you don't have any weapons in your arsenal, jumping on a zombie's head is the only way to damage his health.
+If you don't have any weapons in your arsenal, jumping on a zombie's head is the only way to damage its health.

 ![combat](https://cloud.githubusercontent.com/assets/10332234/5574656/f23d9162-8f93-11e4-806a-d1a09b85ba0d.jpg)